RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 These are my notes on some of the undergraduate economics electives at UMN and how they relate to topics discussed in Econ 3102.

-A few caveats:
-- This isn't the full course list, and course offerings vary by semester.
-Please consult the course catalog or talk to the [undergrad econ advisors](https://cla.umn.edu/economics/undergraduate/advising) for more information.
-- Many of these courses cover a broader set of subjects than what is described here.
-I'm focusing on the connections to 3102's material.
-- Another important thing to consider when choosing electives are the pre-requisites.
-Some of the courses require additional math classes, and are more numerically intense as a result.
-Other courses are writing intensive.
-It's a good idea to choose courses which match your preferred style of learning.

 <!--
 Students typically